cyse7125-su24-team09/infra-aws/README.md

 # infra-aws

 This repository contains the infrastructure setup for the AWS EKS cluster, VPC, and related infrastructure components required.
+It will bootstrap the deployment of Kubernetes resources and Helm releases on the AWS EKS cluster.

 ## Architecture